Instagram Hottie Blu Gem Exposes Underboob In Tiny Crop Top With Super Zoomed-In Shot

 “I need you right now..
 No one compares… I’m in the 305..let me know and enjoy your stay Miss you lots!!!” said a follower.

 “U always look amazing but that *amn caption!
 Took me outta here!
-Keep shinning sis,” said another follower.
+Keep shinning sis,” said another.

-“Hey saw u on ocean drive last night didn’t realize until just now,” said a fan, although it’s hard to know if they really did see Blu or not.
+“Hey saw u on ocean drive last night didn’t realize until just now,” a fan said, although it’s hard to know if they really did see Blu or not.

-Gem’s fans can likely look forward to even more, sultry photos in the coming days.
-She’s certainly proved to her 518,000 fans that she’s not afraid to be bold and routinely showcases herself freely on social media.
+Gem’s fans can likely look forward to more sultry photos in the coming days.
+She’s certainly proved to her 518,000 fans that she’s not afraid to be bold as she routinely showcases herself freely on social media.